 There are two causes of tire blowouts; temperature and pressure changes.
 If you don’t keep up with your tire maintenance and pay attention to the condition of your tires, chances of getting a tire blowout increase greatly.

-Adding to that, exceeding your RV’s GVWR (Gross Vehicle Weight Rating), excessive speed and road conditions all play a huge part in how your tires will fair on the road.
+Adding to that, exceeding your RV’s Gross Vehicle Weight Rating, also known as GVWR, excessive speed and road conditions all play a huge part in how your tires will fair on the road.

-In late 2018, we installed Truck System Technologies TST 507 RV 6 C. We already had a different manufacturer RV tire pressure and temperature monitor system.
-However, we weren’t overly excited about its’ very basic features.
+We previously had a different manufacturer RV tire pressure and temperature monitor system installed on our Ram 3500.
+However, we weren’t overly excited about the competitor’s run-of-the-mill features.

-So, we jumped on the opportunity to see what the TST 507 RV 6 C TPMS will do and see what the differences in operation are.
+So, we jumped on the opportunity to see what the TST 507 TPMS would do and see what the differences in operation are.

-About the TST 507 RV 6 C Tire Pressure and Temperature Monitoring System
+About the TST 507 Tire Pressure and Temperature Monitoring System

-The TST 507 RV 6 C tire pressure and temperature monitoring system provides a real-time display of all tire temperatures and pressures on the color monitor.
+The TST 507 tire pressure and temperature monitoring system provides a real-time display of all tire temperatures and pressures on the color monitor.
 It provides both visible and audible alerts when a problem is detected with your tires before catastrophic failure.

 This useful electronic tool can save you from a major accident or expensive RV repairs.
-Its external tire sensors are lightweight, water resistant and have an anti-theft cap.
-Those will ensure your sensors stay on your vehicles’ tires instead of mysteriously migrating to someone else’s.
+Its external tire sensors are lightweight, water resistant and have an anti-theft device.
+This special security device ensures your sensors stay on your vehicles’ tires instead of mysteriously migrating to someone else’s.

 Unboxing our TST 507 RV 6 C kit

-Our TST 507 RV 6 C tire pressure and temperature monitoring system came with one color monitor display screen, six external theft-resistant cap sensors, power cords, and repeater antenna.
+Our TST 507 tire pressure and temperature monitoring system came with one color monitor display screen, six external theft-resistant cap sensors, power cords, and repeater antenna.
 In addition, a suction cup mounting system was included to adhere to the inside of our truck’s windshield.